A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Simulation-time dependence

 Next, we specify the initial distribution of the cohort at \(t = 0\).
-We then define \(\mathbf{m}_{0}\) as the vector that captures the distribution of the cohort among the states at \(t = 0\) (i.e., the initial state vector).
-As illustrated in the introductory tutorial, we iteratively compute the cohort distribution among the health states in each cycle from the transition probability matrix and the cohort's distribution from the prior cycle.
-The state vector at the next cycle \(t+1\) (\(\mathbf{m}_{t+1}\)) is then calculated as the matrix product of the state vector at cycle \(t\), \(\mathbf{m}_{t}\), and the transition probability matrix that the cohort faces in cycle \(t\), \(P_t\),
+We then define \(\mathbf{m}_{0}\) as the row vector that captures the distribution of the cohort among the states at \(t = 0\) (i.e., the initial state vector).
+As illustrated in the introductory tutorial, we iteratively compute the cohort distribution across the health states in each cycle using the transition probability matrix and the cohort's distribution at the prior cycle.
+The row state vector at the next cycle \(t+1\) (\(\mathbf{m}_{t+1}\)) is then calculated as the matrix product of the row state vector at cycle \(t\), \(\mathbf{m}_{t}\), and the transition probability matrix that the cohort faces in cycle \(t\), \(P_t\),

 Equation \eqref{eq:time-dep-matrix-mult} is iteratively evaluated until \(t = n_T\).

 The cohort trace matrix, \(M\), is a matrix of dimensions \((n_T+1) \times n_S\) where each row is a state vector \((-\mathbf{m}_{t}-)\), such that